BBC adds Question Time show with Reform after Farage complaints over exclusion

 Other leaders being interviewed by veteran inquisitor Robinson are Green Party co-leader Adrian Ramsay – airing on June 24, and Lib Dem leader Sir Ed Davey – to be broadcast on June 28.

-The Panorama series has already featured Labour’s Sir Keir Starmer, Plaid Cymru’s Rhun ap Iorwerth, the SNP’s John Swinney and Conservative Prime Minister Rishi Sunak.
+The Panorama series has already featured Labour’s Sir Keir, Plaid Cymru’s Rhun ap Iorwerth, the SNP’s John Swinney and Conservative Prime Minister Mr Sunak.

 On the additional Question Time slot, the BBC said: “This added programme, and the changed peak-time scheduling slot for the Panorama interview, reflects the fact that it is clear from across a broad range of opinion polls that the support for Reform UK has been growing.
 As a public service broadcaster the BBC recognises that the policies and proposals of the party deserve scrutiny at a time convenient for mass audiences.